 Given that bacteria were a controversial model for inheritance at the time, Luria was bold to pick bacteria to address the origin of traits controversy.
 The exploration of “unpopular” biological systems remains relevant today.
 In 30 years, every human will have his or her DNA sequenced as a necessary tool for healthcare.
 This advance in health care is only possible because of polymerase chain reaction (PCR), an invention that came about because a few biologists were crazy enough to look for live bacteria in the near boiling thermal vents of Yellowstone.

-Clue 2: The realization that the outcome at the slot machine might be similar to the outcome of T1-resistant colonies from individual cultures.
+Clue 2: The realization that the outcome at a slot machine might be similar to the outcome of phage-resistance colonies

 As you probably noticed, Luria had only overcome two hurdles for resolving the controversy of the origin of traits.
 He had a de novo trait (phage resistance) that was heritable and easy to study.
 But the most difficult hurdle remained.
 He needed a method to detect when the mutation that gave rise to phage-resistant trait appeared – was it before the bacteria were exposed to the phage, or only after the bacteria were spread on the plate and exposed to phage?
 Answering this question was difficult because the phage-sensitive and phage-resistant bacteria were indistinguishable in appearance.
 The only way to detect phage-resistant bacteria was by their ability to proliferate and form a colony upon exposure to phage.
 Thus, the test for the resistance trait, in of itself, could be inducing phage resistance, confounding the ability to assess whether the resistant mutations pre-existed before the test.